 - You are not currently disqualified

 If you’re unsure whether Section 88 applies to you, the best person to discuss this issue with is your healthcare professional or doctor.

 Are there any over 70 driving licence restrictions and limitations?

-If you’re over the age of 70 and want to keep on driving, you have to renew your driving licence.
+If you’re over 70 and want to keep on driving, you have to renew your licence.
 You also need to renew it every 3 years after that.
-Renewal is free of charge.
+The process is free of charge.

 Some of the medical conditions you must declare include:

 - Insulin-treated diabetes